purpleidea/flabbergast/flabbergast-manual.md

 In most languages, afterthoughts are not appreciated.
 However, most configurations are nothing but afterthoughts and exceptions.
 “I want the test version of the webserver to be the same as the production except for the database connection.”
 “I want the videos SMB share to be the same as the documents SMB share with a few extra users.”
 Flabbergast is built to service “except”, “and”, and “but”.
 Everything is malleable and done in such a way that it can be changed even if the base version didn't anticipate that change.
 There's no concept of Java's `final`, or C++'s `const`.

 Most languages, particularly object-oriented languages, have a lot of plumbing: taking data from one place and copying it to another.
 Most constructors in object-oriented languages spend their time stuffing parameters into fields.
 There is a push in multi-paradigm object-oriented languages, including Python, Scala, Ruby, Groovy, Boo, and Nemerle, to have the compiler write the plumbing, freeing the programmer to work on the real logic.
 Flabbergast has a different approach: don't have plumbing at all.
-Define the data where it should be defined and use inside-out lookup to pull data from the wherever.
-Copying data is generally a sign that inside-out lookup is not being used effectively.
+Define the data where it should be defined and use contextual lookup to pull data from the wherever.
+Copying data is generally a sign that contextual lookup is not being used effectively.

 Although Flabbergast has the `?:` attribute definition, it should almost never be used.
 This is one of the most frequent mistakes of novice programmers.
 If there's a value needed, just use it; there's no need force the consumer of a template to fill in the blank.
 The real use case is for things that must be provided and unique.
 For instance, the name of an SMB share is probably best defined with `?:`, but the users certainly are not.
 It's okay that this will cause a definition error: failure to provide an appropriately name value is a failure to consume that API correctly and, indeed, this was noted by an error being produced.
 There's no need to make this some how “more” explicit.

 The most important feature of Flabbergast is overriding.
 When starting out with Java or C#, understanding how to divide things up into objects is the hard part.
 When starting out with ML or Haskell, understanding how to make things stateless is the hard part.
 When starting out with Flabbergast, understanding  how to make things easy to override is the hard part.

+### Interfaces
+In object-oriented languages, there is typically some convention surround how to tell if an object is consumable in a particular situation.
+Statically-typed object-oriented languages typically have “interfaces”, in the Java or C# sense.
+These are functions of the type system: since each expression needs a type and multiple inheritance is not permitted, an interface provides a type that any object can fulfill outside of the inheritance hierarchy.
+Dynamically-typed object-oriented languages, particularly Python, JavaScript, and Ruby, eschew this and proudly extol the benefits of “duck” typing: that is, simply call a method and expect it to work.

+Flabbergast is necessarily dynamically-typed by virtually of being dynamically scoped.
+Therefore, interfaces are definitely of the duck-typing variety.
+Since methods aren't present, the interface is still simpler: it is just the attributes that a tuple is expected to have and, possibly, expected types for those attributes.
+Using the `As` operator is a polite way of insisting that certain types are provided from an interface.

+Often, the caller has some driver to convert code.
+For instance, this is a completely reasonable block of Python:

+    strs = []
+    for item in items:
+     strs.add("name: %s country: %d" % (item.name, item.country))
+    return "\n".join(strs)

+Indeed, this could be translated into Flabbergast as follows:

+    strs : For item : items
+      Reduce
+        (If acc Is Null
+          Then ""
+          Else (acc & "\n"))
+        & "name: \(x.name) country: \(x.country)"

+However, it is often simpler to make items self-rendering:

+    item_tmpl : Template {
+      name ?:
+      country ?:
+      value : "name: \(x.name) country: \(x.country)"
+    }
+    strs : For item : items
+      Reduce
+        If acc Is Null
+          Then x.value
+          Else "\(acc)\n\(x.value)"

+This has two advantage: the rendering logic can be overridden and the interface is simpler.
+As a disadvantage, there is now an inheritance implication for the values of `items`.
+However, because the template `item_tmpl` can be overridden and replaced, the inheritance implication is flexible.
+In fact, it would be reasonable to have:

+    item_base_tmpl : Template {
+      name ?:
+      country ?:
+    }
+    item_xml_tmpl : Template item_base_tmpl {
+      value : "<person><name>\(name)</name><country>\(country)</country></person>"
+		}
+    item_pretty_tmpl : Template item_base_tmpl {
+      value : "name: \(name) country: \(country)"
+    }
+    item_tmpl : If xml_output Then item_xml_tmpl Else item_pretty_tmpl
+    items : [
+      item_tmpl { name : "Andre"  country : "Canada" },
+      item_tmpl { name : "Gráinne"  country : "Ireland" } ]

+By changing the definition for `item_tmpl`, we can re-ancestor the tuples using it.
+Effectively, Flabbergast has a kind of multiple inheritance: there can be only one ancestor at a time, but the choice of ancestor can be varied at run time.

+### Subexpressions and Encapsulation

+In complicated subexpressions, it is often useful to migrate common subexpressions to a `Let` expression.
+In general, `Let` is less preferred to creating a new attribute in the current tuple.
+There are places where that is not possible (e.g., inside a fricassée expression).

+There are two reasons that is preferred: debugging and overriding.
+Since there is no way to see the value bound in a let, it is much better if intermediate values can be seen if the entire output is dumped.
+It is also possible that a user would like to override this value.
+That violates all the usual object-oriented mindset about data encapsulation, but this isn't a usual object-oriented language.

+First, it can be extremely useful for debugging purposes to tinker with subexpressions.
+For instance, if there is a condition that isn't working properly, it could be useful to override the condition and check if the output is at least correct.
+Second, the user might be doing something sufficiently different that overriding that condition is helpful.
+Perhaps they need an extra clause or there is a special case where that logic isn't appropriate.

+In a language designed around exceptions, exposing the inner workings is a feature, not a bug.
+However, this implies a larger interface surface, which is more difficult to maintain.
+Obviously, a balance must be struck.
+The language has made interface simpler, so adding some extra complexity is not as grievous.
+It's also worth noting that some overrides of non-existent attribute is dead, but not dangerous, code.
+As a general rule, the real description of the interface belongs in documentation (either external or comments) that describe the interface.

+When writing templates, it is good style to separate attributes into blocks: the “parameters”, “private” intermediate attributes, and “output” attributes.

-### First Example
+### Name-ability

-TODO
+Naming things is difficult.
+Very difficult.
+The major disadvantage to dynamic scoping is that names can collide and have unintended consequences.
+There are several ways to address the problems:

+1. Name things well.
+That might sound glib, but it isn't.
+The traditional loop variables `i`, `j`, and `k` are a heap of trouble in Flabbergast.
+The opposite end of the spectrum `where_super_explicit_names_that_no_one_can_confuse` are used is equally unpleasant.
+If the name is semantically meaningful and the same term isn't overloaded (e.g., `mu` can be the magnetic field permeability of free space and the coefficient of friction), then it is probably a good choice and collisions will be intentional.
+2. Use tuples as name spaces.
+While tuples are _not_ name spaces, contextual lookup can be used to help the situation.
+Using `parser.space` can provide more information than simply `space`.
+3. Name library imports with `_lib`.
+It is good hygiene to import libraries using `foo_lib : From lib:foo` as if there is a collision, the values will be the same anyway.
+4. Use lookup traps when needed.
+If lookup should stop beyond a certain point, define the name to `Null` to stop lookup from continuing.
+In templates, if the value needs to be provided or the name is common (e.g., `name` or `enabled`) use the `?:` definition to trap lookup.

 ## Patterns
 TODO